NEAR: Neighborhood Edge AggregatoR for Graph Classification: Proposed method

 \subsection{Toy example}

-Summing AGGREGATOR in GIN aggregates the information on neighborhood's size and distribution \cite{xu2018how}.
+Summing AGGREGATOR in GIN aggregates the information on neighborhood's size and distribution \citep{xu2018how}.
 However, besides GIN, the current GNNs only with any simple 1-hop AGGREGATOR (regardless of sum/mean) may misclassify sets with different local structures.

-Here, we introduce a family of graphs that cannot be distinguished by traditional GNNs.
+Here, we introduce a family of graphs that cannot be distinguished by GIN.
 Figure \ref{toyex} is an example of graphs that have the same neighborhood set with different local structures.

-\begin{prop} There exists a graph $G=(V,E)$ with a multiset of feature vectors of nodes $H = \{h_v | v\in V\} = (\{h_w, h_b\}, m_N)$ with $m_N(h_b)=m_N(h_w)=2N$, satisfying the following conditions for every $N \in \mathbb{N}$. \begin{itemize} \item $G = (V,E)$ where $|V| = 4N$ and $|E| = 5N$. \item There are $2N$ black nodes and $2N$ white nodes. \item Every white node is connected with two black nodes and has the same feature vector $h_w$. \item Every black node is connected with two white nodes and one black node, and has the same feature vector $h_b$. \end{itemize} \end{prop}
+\begin{lemma} There exists a graph $G=(V,E)$ with a multiset of feature vectors of nodes $H = \{h_v | v\in V\} = (\{h_w, h_b\}, m_N)$ with $m_N(h_b)=m_N(h_w)=2N$, satisfying the following conditions for every $N \in \mathbb{N}$. \begin{itemize} \item $G = (V,E)$ where $|V| = 4N$ and $|E| = 5N$. \item There are $2N$ black nodes and $2N$ white nodes. \item Every white node is connected with two black nodes and has the same feature vector $h_w$. \item Every black node is connected with two white nodes and one black node, and has the same feature vector $h_b$. \end{itemize} \end{lemma}